w3f/Grants-Program/docs/Support Docs/announcement-guidelines.md

 3. Why you chose to build on this tech stack
    - Illustrate the rationale for the relationship - why did you decide to work with Web3 Foundation?
-   - Describe the benefits of building on Polkadot, Kusama etc. (shared security, ease of use, ease of deployment, ease of interchain communication, decentralized, trusted, etc.) and why it was it important to have these features for your project.
+   - Describe the benefits of building on Polkadot, Kusama etc. (shared security, ease of use, ease of deployment, ease of interchain communication, decentralized, trusted, etc.) and why it was important to have these features for your project.
 4. Quote
    - Your CEO / CTO / Founder may want to include a quote of why they picked Web3 Foundation to help gain more visibility and traction in the market.
 5. Description of Web3 Foundation